Month: August 2022

 Experimentalists often need a sense for the overall flow before they can decide where to measure in greater detail.
-For such situations, flow visualization techniques are a powerful tool since Keep reading
+For such situations, flow visualization techniques are a powerful tool since they provide quick ways to see and compare flows.

 Rain-Driven Prey Capture